algosup/2023-2024-project-5-flutter-team-3/Documents/TechnicalSpecification/TechnicalSpecification.md

 The first version of the application will not contain all the features we would like to implement.
 Here are some of the features we would like to add in the future:
 - An API to allow the application to interact with a database.
+- Email verification to ensure that every user is a real person.
-- Tests to ensure that every information given by the user is correct like testing if the company is real or if the job seeker is a real person.Testing job seekers' skills to ensure that they are qualified for the job they are applying for.
+- Tests to ensure that every information given by the user is correct like testing if the company is real or if the job seeker is a real person.
+- Testing job seekers' skills to ensure that they are qualified for the job they are applying for.

 #### **D. Assumptions**